hkpeaks/peaks-consolidation/README.md

 Demo 2.
 Previewing CSV files with many columns.

 Demo 3.
-Previewing CSV files with text, integer and floating alignment.
+Previewing CSV files with text, integer and floating alignments.

 Demo 4.
 Previewing the 250GB CSV file using a script and getting batch of random samples for 1,000 times less than half second.